 - ¼ cup Kosher salt

-- 3 tbsp neutral cooking oil more if needed for searing
+- 3 tablespoon neutral cooking oil more if needed for searing

 - 1 large yellow onion cut into quarters

-- 3 tbsp fish sauce Red Boat recommended
+- 3 tablespoon fish sauce Red Boat recommended

 - 3 tbsp soy sauce or tamari